liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/03-theme-contributors.markdown

 4. Run `../../../../../gradlew build` to build the updated jar file.

-5. Copy the updated jar file from the module's `build` directory into your Liferay bundle `osgi/modules` directory to deploy the UI changes to the server.
+5. Copy the updated jar file under `/liferay-portal/tools/sdk/dist` directory into your Liferay bundle `osgi/modules` directory to deploy the UI changes to the server.